informalsystems/hermes/guide/src/commands/upgrade/test.md

  3. Verify that the proposal was accepted:

     Query the upgrade plan to check that it was submitted correctly.
-Note the `height` at which the proposal will take effect (chain halts).
-Also `status: PROPOSAL_STATUS_VOTING_PERIOD`.

-    Setup done with dev-env:

     ```shell
-    gaiad query gov proposal 1 --home data/ibc-0/
-    ```

-    Setup done with gm:

-    ```shell
     gaiad --node tcp://localhost:<RPC PORT> query gov proposal 1 --home $HOME/.gm/ibc-0/
     ```

+    If successful, you should see output like this.
+Note that the status of the proposal near the bottom of the output should be
+    `PROPOSAL_STATUS_VOTING_PERIOD` indicating that the voting period is still ongoing.
+Because we changed the `voting_period` parameter earlier to 200 seconds, we'll need to wait at least that long before we see the proposal take effect.

     ```text
     content: